 Make sure to get your whole team up to speed on this topic, as it will play a huge role in eliminating potential roadblocks while helping you meet your goals and objectives.

 Of course, the scope of each project can be completely different, and every company has its own way of working.
 However, a typical project usually goes through a similar sequence of phases, known as the project life cycle.

-The stages of the project life cycle have been defined by various leaders within the industry after researching the industry best practices.
+The stages of the project life cycle have been defined by various leaders after researching the industry's best practices.
 Thus, you could say that the project life cycle is pretty much the standard process to be followed in order to make projects successful.

 The project life cycle is broken down into 4 phases:

 Any typical project starts with a phase during which the concept is defined.
 This is also commonly referred to as the initiation phase.

 It all starts with identifying the project objective, which can be a need translated into an opportunity or problem.
 The project with its deliverables is the solution to this need.

 The next step often involves some research in the form of a feasibility study, to determine whether the proposed solution will really satisfy the need.
 It also helps to determine beforehand which resources will be needed, and which information should be included in the business contract.

 Once the proposal is approved, the project can be started by bringing together the team that will work on the deliverables.
 Led by the project manager, the overall scope of the work is outlined.